Gopinath Ravi: Fashion Industry

 He had participated in many regional fashion shows.
 Later he was selected in the audition for Rubaru Mr. India 2020.
 He have won the Amit Khanna's portfolio contest held by Rubaru and awarded a portfolio done by Amit Khanna (photographer).
 He also won various rounds in finale like talent round and fitness round.

+He founded the Wyndow entertainment.
+Golden face of South India is a beauty pageant to spread awareness of skin donation for acid attack victims.
+It is a south India level contest auditioning in Chennai, Banglore, Hyderabad and Kochi.
+Director A. L. Vijay and actress Akshara Gowda officially launched it on August 13, 2023 in Chennai.

 He had been showstopper for Malabar gold and diamonds - Bridal Jewellery Fashion Show, FFW Flair Fashion Week.

 He is brand model for the various brands like Manyavar, Kandhan stores, Belmont tailors, Arcadio, Studio 24 Bespoke, Men Deserve.

 He has also done Ad shoot for Varuna hill view by Vinayaka missions, K Chinnadurai & Co clothing store.

 He has participated in more than 20 Designer and Fashion runways.

 He is a celebrity host in Galatta Tamil media channel on YouTube channel.
 He have interviewed many celebrities.
 Notably his episodes of car date with celebrities and stay fit with mr. India acclaimed to be favourite of many.
 He along with Shalu Shamu gave the live review on galatta for Bigg Boss (Tamil season 6) which is airing in the Star Vijay.